Computational-Plant-Science/plantit/README.md

 - `celery`: Celery worker
 - `sandbox`: test deployment target

-To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and use the values for `DJANGO_ADMIN_USERNAME` and `DJANGO_ADMIN_PASSWORD` configured in `.env`.
+To bypass KeyCloak login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and use the values for `DJANGO_ADMIN_USERNAME` and `DJANGO_ADMIN_PASSWORD` configured in `.env`.

 The Django admin interface is at `http://localhost/admin/`.